opondo99/Anitas-kitchen/README.md

 # Project Title
 Anita's Kitchen

+## Description
+This is a webpage on Anitas food business

 ## Deployment
 all you need is a browser ie. chrome and firefox and internet connection